thenoseman/vim_config/README.markdown

 # Plugins:
 ## [Ack.vim](http://github.com/kronn/ack.vim)
-[ack](http://betterthangrep.com/) is a a grep alternative written in perl.
+Configured to be used with [ag](https://github.com/ggreer/the_silver_searcher) which is a grep alternative.
 It sports context sensitive search and is generally blazingly fast.
 Commands are `:Ack` which searches for a term and jumps to the first hit and `:Ack!` which searches and justs opens the hits in the quickfix window.
 I mapped `:Ack` to `:Ack!` because I don't like the auto-opening.